aditijadkar/GenAI-Projects/TextGeneration/README.md

 # Text Generation with GPT-2

 Train a model to generate coherent and contextually relevant text based on a given prompt.
-Starting with GPT-2, a transformer model developed by OpenAI, you will learn how to fine-tune the model on a custom dataset to create text that mimics the style and structure of your training data.
+Starting with GPT-2, a transformer model developed by OpenAI, fine-tune the model on a custom dataset to create text that mimics the style and structure of your training data.

 This is a Flask-based Generative AI application that utilizes GPT-2 for text generation and includes a user-friendly interface.